equinor/appsec-threatmodeling-101-workshop/slides/content/intro.md

 ## Getting the most out of the workshop

 - Be present! <!-- .element: class="fragment" data-fragment-index="1" -->
-- Assume good intentions <!-- .element: class="fragment" data-fragment-index="2" -->
+- Learn intentionally, <!-- .element: class="fragment" data-fragment-index="2" --></br> "**learning happens when you do things</br> you do not yet understand**" <!-- .element: class="fragment" data-fragment-index="2" -->
-- Value diversity in experience and opinion <!-- .element: class="fragment" data-fragment-index="3" -->
+- Assume good intentions <!-- .element: class="fragment" data-fragment-index="3" -->
-- Help creating an environment of trust and respect <!-- .element: class="fragment" data-fragment-index="4" -->
+- Value diversity in experience and opinion <!-- .element: class="fragment" data-fragment-index="4" -->
-- Learn intentionally, <!-- .element: class="fragment" data-fragment-index="5" --></br> "**learning happens when you do things</br> you do not yet understand**" <!-- .element: class="fragment" data-fragment-index="5" -->
+- Help creating an environment of trust and respect <!-- .element: class="fragment" data-fragment-index="5" -->
 - Context matters a lot.
 Your perspectives matters!<!-- .element: class="fragment" data-fragment-index="6" -->

 ---